serenity-is/docs/api/js/corelib/@serenity-is/namespaces/Fluent/functions/isVisibleLike.md

 `Element`

-The target element
+Element to test.

 ## Returns

 `boolean`

-true if the element has offsetWidth or offsetHeight or any getClientRects().length > 0
+`true` when the element has non-zero `offsetWidth` / `offsetHeight` or any client rects.